eSolutionsTech/kubelakecharts/README.md

 # Kubelake Helm Charts

-Provides a collection of helm charts used by the Kubelake Platform.
+Provides a collection of helm charts used by the Kubelake Data Platform.

 ## TL;DR
 ```